mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 > * One lucky elf will be chosen at random every minute from now until contest end.
 > * So keep submitting as many times as it takes until you win!

 So the idea is quite clear; we want to submit as many applications as possible, in order to be selected as the lucky winner!
-But even applying once turns out to be difficult, due to the captcha: the captcha expects you to identify, among 100 pictures, the one belonging to 3 random categories, in less than 5 seconds!
+But even applying once turns out to be difficult, due to the captcha: the captcha expects you to identify, among 100 pictures, the ones belonging to 3 random categories, in less than 5 seconds!
 The real challenge here will be to work around this captcha.

 To understand how the captcha mechanism works, the developer tools' network tab will once again be our best friend.
 We can see that, for each attempt:
-* a POST request is made to https://fridosleigh.com/api/capteha/request; the response contains a list of base64-encoded images, together with a random identifier for each image, and the names of the categories that must be identified by the end-user;
+* a POST request is made to `https://fridosleigh.com/api/capteha/request`; the response contains a list of base64-encoded images, together with a random identifier for each image, and the names of the categories that must be identified by the end-user;
-* another POST request is sent to https://fridosleigh.com/api/capteha/submit, containing the identifiers of the pictures picked by the end-user.
+* another POST request is sent to `https://fridosleigh.com/api/capteha/submit`, containing the identifiers of the pictures picked by the end-user.

 Something interesting to notice: there is no identifier, in the second request payload, that would allow the server to correlate it with the first request.
-In order to validate the response submitted in the second request, the server hence needs to rely on something else; and indeed, there's a session cookie resfreshed every time we ask for a new challenge.
-If you have a look at this cookie, and you may notice that it's a [JWT](https://jwt.io/) containing a blob of encrypted data.
+In order to validate the response submitted in the second request, the server hence needs to rely on something else; and indeed, there's a session cookie refreshed every time we ask for a new challenge.
+If you have a look at this cookie, you may notice that it's a [JWT](https://jwt.io/) containing a blob of encrypted data.
 I would assume that this blob contains the list of uuids which are supposed to be picked by the end-user; upon receiving the second request, the server decrypts the session cookie and checks if the uuids submitted by the end-user match the ones in the cookie.
 This seems confirmed by the [captcha's documentation](https://fridosleigh.com/about_CAPTEHA.html):
 > You only need to solve the CAPTEHA challenge once per session and not for each and every subsequent HTTP request.

 Let's assume this encryption is correctly done for now, and try to crack the captcha using (as advised by Alabaster) some machine learning!
 The talk mentions in the hints points to a [GitHub-hosted project](https://github.com/chrisjd20/img_rec_tf_ml_demo) that seems to do almost what we need: it's classifying apples and bananas, and we want to classify Christmas trees and stockings.